-Syntax Description vlan vlan-id Configure the interface as a static access port with the VLAN ID of the access mode VLAN; the range is 1 to 4094. vlan dynamic Specify that the access mode VLAN is dependent on the VLAN Membership Policy Server (VMPS) protocol.
+vlan vlan-id Configure the interface as a static access port with the VLAN ID of the access mode VLAN; the range is 1 to 4094. vlan dynamic Specify that the access mode VLAN is dependent on the VLAN Membership Policy Server (VMPS) protocol.
 The port is assigned to a VLAN based on the source MAC address of a host (or hosts) connected to the port.
 The switch sends every new MAC address received to the VMPS server to get the VLAN name to which the dynamic-access port should be assigned.
 If the port already has a VLAN assigned and the source has already been approved by the VMPS, the switch forwards the packet to the VLAN.
-Defaults The default access platform or interfac VLAN and trunk interface native VLAN is a default VLAN corresponding to the e hardware.
-A dynamic-access p it receives. ort is initially a member of no VLAN and receives its assignment based on the packet Command Modes Interface configurat ion Command History Release Modification Command History Release 12.2(40)EX2 Modification This command was introduced.
-Command History Usage Guidelines 12.2(40)EX2 12.2(40)EX2 The no switchport the device.
-This command was introduced.
-12.2(40)EX2 The no switchport the device.
-The port must be in This command was introduced. access command resets the access mode VLAN to the appropriate default VLAN for
+The default access v platform or interfac VLAN and trunk interface native VLAN is a default VLAN corresponding to the e hardware.
+A dynamic-access p it receives. ort is initially a member of no VLAN and receives its assignment based on the packet Interface configurat ion Release Modification 12.2(40)EX2 This command was introduced.
+The no switchport a the device. access command resets the access mode VLAN to the appropriate default VLAN for the device. access command resets the access mode VLAN to the appropriate default VLAN for access mode before the switchport access vlan command can take effect. the device.
+The port must be in vlan dynamic The default access v platform or interfac A dynamic-access p it receives.
+Interface configurat Release